JeeWeetje/iot-workshop/TheThingsNetwork.md

 Futher processing of the telemetry on the The Things Network platform is not possible.
 Processing telemetry has to be done on your own IoT plaform of your choice.
 In this case we choose the Azure IoT platform.

 But first we need the secrets from the The Things Network platform to be able to create a secure connection between the two platforms.
+A secure connection between platforms is called a bridge.
+We will configure and deploy one.

 ### Collect TTN Application secrets

-We now have our telemetry in the TTN back-end.
-Our goal is to pass the telemetry through the Azure IoT Platform.
-Now, we will create a bridge between the two platforms.
-But again we need some secrets so only we can access our telemetry.
-We have to collect unique keys of the TTN app.
+We have to collect unique keys of the The Things Network application.

-1. Go to your TTN application **Overview** in the navigation bar
+1. Go to your The Things Network application **Overview** in the navigation bar
 2. **Write down** the 'Application ID'
 3. Scroll down to **Access Keys**. **Write down** the 'Access Key'